martinmuzak/OfficeDocs-SkypeForBusiness/Teams/rooms/voice-and-face-recognition.md

 - zh-tw

 > [!NOTE]
-> There is no language requirement for face enrollment, but you need to create your voice profile before you can enroll your face.
+> There's no language requirement for face enrollment, but you need to create your voice profile before you can enroll your face.

 > [!IMPORTANT]
-> If the language you are looking for isn't supported for enrolling your voice, Microsoft is currently exploring fallback options.
+> If the language you're looking for isn't supported for enrolling your voice, Microsoft is currently exploring fallback options.

 ## Data handling